The bhyve hypervisor

 bhyve on OmniOS comes with a utility to test for processor support (see below), but most intel processors with Extended Page Table (EPT) support will work.
 Refer to Intel’s processor search tool for a complete list.

-bhyve supports many operating systems including OmniOS, SmartOS, *BSD, Linux, Windows - however, in illumos, most testing so far has concentrated on Linux guests.
+bhyve supports many operating systems including OmniOS, SmartOS, *BSD, Linux, and Windows.

 Can I run KVM and bhyve at the same time?